Death of Lazarus Averbuch

-Lazarus “Jerome” Averbuch (1889–1908) was a 19-year-old Russian-born Jewish immigrant to Chicago who was shot and killed by Chicago Chief of Police George M. Shippy on March 2, 1908.
+Lazarus “Jerome” Averbuch (1889–1908) was a 19-year-old Moldova-born Jewish immigrant to Chicago who was shot and killed by Chicago Chief of Police George M. Shippy on March 2, 1908.
 The incident occurred during an era of public fear of foreign-born anarchists in the United States, following their involvement with the Haymarket affair in 1886.
 The exact circumstances of the shooting remain contested, but Averbuch's death has inspired speculation, ideological arguments, and works of fiction.

 Background

 Averbuch is referred to most often as Lazarus Averbuch, but he was likely known as Harry or Jeremiah.
 He was born in 1889 in Kishinev, in the Russian Empire (the present-day capital of the Republic of Moldova).
 He and his older sister, Olga Averbuch, survived the Kishinev pogrom.
 Averbuch followed his sister to Chicago, Illinois, immigrating a year after her and arriving in late 1907.
 They lived in a small apartment in the Eastern European Jewish neighborhood on Chicago's Near West Side.
 Averbuch worked as an egg packer on South Water Street in Chicago.